sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 By default, `issorted` and `isless` use the `isless` function for comparing values, however, user can pass any other function via the `lt` keyword argument.

 A column name or a vector of values must be passed via `item` if `in` operation is used in `byrow`.
-By default, `in` operation uses `isequal` for determining whether an item is in the given collection, however, any user defined function passed via the `eq` keyword argument can replace it.
+By default, `in` operation uses `isequal(item, collection)` for determining whether an item is in the given collection, however, any user defined function passed via the `eq` keyword argument can replace it.
+Both `findfirst` and `findlast` support the `eq` keyword argument.

 ### Examples